-that the Proposer may not vary, withdraw or make a variation request in respect of the relevant Significant Code Review Modification Proposal and that such proposal shall proceed in accordance with the Modification Procedures.
+that the Proposer may not vary, withdraw or make a variation request in respect of the relevant Significant Code Review Modification Proposal and that such proposal shall proceed in accordance with the Modification Procedures; and

+where the Proposer of a Modification Proposal is a Transporter, and the Authority has issued a direction to the Transporter setting and/or amending a timetable (in relation to the Modification Proposal, which Modification Proposal the Authority reasonably considers is necessary to comply with or implement the Regulation and/or any relevant legally binding decisions of the European Commission and/or the Agency for the Cooperation of Energy Regulators) for the raising of such Modification Proposal by the Transporter, the completing of each of the procedural steps in these Rules (to the extent that they are relevant) and/or implementation of the Modification Proposal, then the Proposer may not withdraw the relevant Modification Proposal without the Authority's prior consent.

 Self-Governance Modification Proposals

-Where the Modification Panel under paragraph 7.2.3(b)(i) determines that a Modification Proposal satisfies the Self-Governance Criteria, the Code Administrator shall on behalf of the Modification Panel submit to the Authority a Self-Governance Statement in respect of such proposal as soon as reasonably practicable and set a Proposed Self-Governance Modification Proposal Determination Date.
+Where the Modification Panel under paragraph 7.2.3(a)(i) determines that a Modification Proposal satisfies the Self-Governance Criteria, the Code Administrator shall on behalf of the Modification Panel submit to the Authority a Self-Governance Statement in respect of such proposal as soon as reasonably practicable and set a Proposed Self-Governance Modification Proposal Determination Date.

 The Authority may until the Self-Governance Modification Proposal Determination Date, reject the Self-Governance Statement.